GregRos/parjs/README.md

 Before returning it, also call its `withName` method to set the parser's display name.

 Finally, if you are writing in TypeScript, you'll need to cast the parser to the appropriate interface.
 This is usually either `LoudParser<T>` or `QuietParser`.

-## Current Issues
-1. Library is not heavily optimized as it should be.
-There are no benchmarks.
-2. Debugging should be improved.